 Glen G. Grant, trustee of the Commonwealth College Trust, purchased eleven of the twelve properties from Garland Junior College.
 On October 27, 1976, he purchased 315 and 341 Commonwealth, and 447 and 449 Marlborough; on January 4, 1977, he purchased 319, 321, 329, 337, 339, 343, and 377 Commonwealth.
 The twelfth property property, 349 Commonwealth, had been purchased in September of 1976, by Andrew Saggese, Jr., trustee of the Drew Realty Trust.

 In June of 1979, the Commonwealth College Trust applied for (and subsequently received) permission to legalize the occupancy of 449 Marlborough as four apartments (notwithstanding the changes in occupancy to school offices and then to an infirmary approved in 1967 and 1968, the Building Department indicated that there was no record of the previous occupancy).

-449 Marlborough subsequently changed hands.
-It remained a four-unit apartment building in 2014.
+449 Marlborough remained a four-unit apartment building in 2018.